Beloved Yellowstone Alpha Wolf Killed By Trophy Hunter In Montana

 The death was announced via the Wolves of the Rockies Facebook page on Wednesday.

 A few weeks prior, her mate and beta male pack member was killed by hunters in Wyoming during the state’s inaugural open season on the apex species.
-Both wolves were collared, and of the ten wolves who wore GPS trackers, five have been killed so far, leading to speculation that hunters are targeting collared wolves.
+Both wolves were collared, and of the 10 wolves who wore GPS trackers, five have been killed so far, leading to speculation that hunters are targeting collared wolves.
 Commentors on some hunting websites have admitted as much.

 Many people are calling for a “buffer zone” around the park in the wake of Spitfire’s death.